it4ch1-007/it4ch1-007.github.io/_posts/2024-04-09-Ch1-Game-Reversing-ReverseEngineering.md

 But first of all we will take a demo game that is easy to understand and does'nt have much security or anti-cheat mechanisms like modern Steam games.

-### CHEAT ENGINE

-Cheat Engine is a very strong and inportant tool for game hacking and memopry reading.
-It helps us to read the memory of the game during runtime and find specific values.
-Also it helps us to set breakpoints at the specific addresses to be able to debug the game memory,

 - As we will need a demo game to test on, thus we will download `The Battle Of Wesnoth` game using `choco install wesnoth`.

 ```